 Learn how to make maple syrup, along with all the other trees you can tap for syrup!

 Maple syrup is a great natural sweetener, but did you know you can tap other trees for syrup?
 There are many others that work just as well, or in some cases better.

 Why You Should Tap Your Own Trees

 There is a certain joy found in doing things for yourself.
-Maybe you want to be more self sufficient.
+Maybe you want to be more self-sufficient.
 Or maybe you’re watching chemicals and preservatives.
 Maybe you just want to use what you have.
-There are any number of reasons why you may want to tap your trees.
+There are a number of reasons why you may want to tap your trees to make maple syrup.
 But did you know there is a storehouse of nutrients in many tree saps?
 These include:

 - Vitamin C

 - Amino Acids

 - and many others

 Trees That Can Be tapped For Syrup